Ebor Festival tips: Antepost preview and best bets for Clipper Handicap

 No doubt I’ll have an each-way dart against him after we know the final field and the state of the ground, but Perotto rates a pretty strong fancy at this point and I’m backing him accordingly.

-In the same Ascot race on July 29, John Quinn’s Empirestateofmind hinted quite strongly at a return to form and he’s the yard’s only Clipper entry, though he would be 1lb wrong running off 99 as he’s been dropped a pound since the cut-off point.
+In the same Ascot race on July 29 (replay above), John Quinn’s Empirestateofmind hinted quite strongly at a return to form and he’s the yard’s only Clipper entry, though he would be 1lb wrong running off 99 as he’s been dropped a pound since the cut-off point.

 First published on Sporting Life Plus at 1500 BST on 06/08/23